Amazon favoured big sellers on its India platform: Report

-New Delhi, Feb 17 (IANS) Amazon documents have revealed the companys strategy to dodge Indias regulators, a global newswire reported on Wednesday.
+New Delhi: Amazon documents have revealed the companys strategy to dodge Indias regulators, a global newswire reported on Wednesday.

 The report said that two more sellers on the e-commerce giant's India platform – merchants in which Amazon had indirect equity stakes – accounted for around 35 per cent of the platform's sales revenue in early 2019.
 It means some 35 of Amazon's more than 400,000 sellers in India at the time accounted for around two-third of its online sales, it said.